What is Typhus?

-Murine typhus is passed by fleas to people if the fleas bite infected animals, mainly rats.
+- Murine typhus is passed by fleas to people if the fleas bite infected animals, mainly rats.
 Most U.S. cases have been reported in California, Hawaii, and Texas.

-Scrub typhus is spread by infected chiggers, or mites, mainly found in rural parts of Southeast Asia, China, Japan, India, and northern Australia.
+- Scrub typhus is spread by infected chiggers, or mites, mainly found in rural parts of Southeast Asia, China, Japan, India, and northern Australia.

-You can get scrub typhus if a mite infected with the bacterium bites you, even if you don’t scratch the bite.
+- You can get scrub typhus if a mite infected with the bacterium bites you, even if you don’t scratch the bite.

 If your doctor thinks you have typhus, you’ll get a blood test to check for typhus bacteria, especially if you’ve traveled to an area where typhus is common.

-A single dose of doxycycline has proven effective against epidemic typhus.
+- A single dose of doxycycline has proved effective against epidemic typhus.
 Doxycycline also works quickly on other strains of the disease.

-If you’re allergic to doxycycline or if it doesn’t work, doctors may choose another antibiotic such as ciprofloxacin (Cipro).
+- If you’re allergic to doxycycline or if it doesn’t work, doctors may choose another antibiotic such as ciprofloxacin (Cipro).

-There is no vaccine that can protect you from typhus.
-But basic hygiene helps.
+- Basic hygiene helps.
 This includes very simple things like bathing at least once a week and changing your clothes on a regular basis.

-If you travel to places where murine typhus or scrub typhus are found, use an insect repellent that contains 20% to 30% DEET.
+- If you travel to places where murine typhus or scrub typhus are found, use an insect repellent that contains 20% to 30% DEET.